mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 # Early Access Coffee on the Blockchain

-Supply chains are one great usecase for Blockchain and DLT; tracing coffee beans for example to be able to assert the provence of their origin.
+Supply chains are one great usecase for Blockchain and DLT; tracing coffee beans to be able to assert the provence of their origin is just one example.
 It's also a very bad pun to bridge to Java (the language).

 Being a long time Java Developer (Java 1.1.3 anybody?)
-I'm pleased to be able to write this short guide to using Java with the Fabric SmartContract programming model.
+I'm pleased to be able to write this short guide to using Java with the Fabric Smart Contract programming model.
 The updated programming model was first delivered within Hyperledger Fabric in Node.js (JavaScript & TypeScript) alongside a prototype Golang implementation.
 It is now available for Java developers to use - Smart Contracts AND client applications can now be written using Java 8.

 This is all freshly 'brewed' code available in the last couple of weeks - so please handle with care and report back issues.
-We'll be wanting to 'roast' another batch of JARs very soon to feedback via rocketchat or JIRA Issues is apprecated.
+We'll be wanting to 'roast' another batch of JARs very soon, so feedback via RocketChat or JIRA Issues is appreciated.

-So put the coffee on (or other beverage to suit) and let's review whats available, (with no more coffee puns).
-Note that this is an overview of what's available and where, and not fully indepth tutorial.
+So put the coffee on (or other beverage to suit) and let's review what's available, (with no more coffee puns).
+Note that this is an overview of what's available and where, and not fully in-depth tutorial.
 Please treat the Java Contract elements and Gateway SDK as 'beta' - feedback more than welcome.
 See the links below.

 > **TL;DR**  The updated Contract programming model can be written using Java in Hyperledger Fabric!
 Please treat the Java Contract elements and Gateway SDK as 'beta' - feedback more than welcome.
 See the links below.